Skip to main content

 WORKING WITH BUSINESS PARTNERS TO PROVIDE ACCESSIBLE PDFS

 In many cases, we work with vendors who provide documentation as a deliverable at the conclusion of their contracted work with us.
 If you know ahead of time that the documents will be published for the public to view, it can help Baltimore County save resources if you include in your purchase requisitions and statements of work (SOW) the need for accessible deliverables.
 It takes roughly seven hours to make a 230-page document accessible for posting on the County website.
 Many times it's easier and more cost-effective to have the vendor complete this work.
-You can read more about working with business partners on the section508.gov website.
+You can read more about working with business partners on the section508.gov website(link is external).

 MAINTENANCE